utexas-bwi/rocon_scheduler_requests/README.rst

 The rocon scheduler runs as a ROS node on same master as the rocon conductor, the rocon services and other Solution components.
-It subscribes to an allocation topic named **/rocon_scheduler** of type `scheduler_msgs/AllocateResources`_.
+It subscribes to an allocation topic named **/rocon_scheduler** of type `scheduler_msgs/SchedulerRequests`_.
 Any rocon service or application sending messages to that topic is called a **requester**.
-Each requester assigns itself a `Universally Unique Identifier`_ and subscribes to a feedback topic using the string representation of its unique ID, in the form **/rocon_scheduler_0123456789abcdef0123456789abcdef**.
-The scheduler will provide status feedback on that topic via `scheduler_msgs/SchedulerFeedback`_ messages.
+Each requester assigns itself a `Universally Unique Identifier`_ and subscribes to a feedback topic using the hexadecimal string representation of its unique ID, in the form **/rocon_scheduler_0123456789abcdef0123456789abcdef**.
+The scheduler will provide status feedback on that topic via `scheduler_msgs/SchedulerRequests`_ messages.

 Scheduler Resource Requests
 ---------------------------

-Each `scheduler_msgs/AllocateResources`_ message describes all resources currently desired by that requester.
+Each `scheduler_msgs/SchedulerRequests`_ message describes all resources currently desired by that requester.
 The status each resource request is passed back and forth between the requester and the scheduler via `scheduler_msgs/Request`_ elements contained in the